chumnend/wackystonks/README.md

     cp .env.example .env
     ```

 6) Use `yarn start` to run the application.
 It will compile all the js files and run the client and server.
+If developing, you can use `yarn dev`

 ## Contact
 Nicholas Chumney - [nicholas.chumney@outlook.com](nicholas.chumney@outlook.com)